-Van Gogh did his best work when he was sober.
+Pollock did his best work when he was sober.
 He made it to 44.
 So did Arshile Gorky, who hanged himself in his barn.

+And without the joy, you’ve got nothing.
 Because nobody wants to look at a joyless work of art.
-Except maybe the depressives, but do really want to attract them into your life?
+Except for the depressives, but do you really want to attract them into your life?

 Everything moves in cycles.

-In no time at all you'll be on fire and the day will be half over.
+Before you know it, you’ll be on fire and the day will be half over.

-Michael Jordan, for example, routinely honed his dribbling skills for hours at a time.
-He drilled as if he were the worst player in the game even though he was arguably the best.
+Or steal them from others—artists, athletes, business people, it doesn’t matter.
+Basketball legend Michael Jordan, for example, honed his dribbling skills for hours at a time.
+He practiced as if he were the worst player in the game, even though he was arguably the best.

-So the question is, what's your dribbling?
+So the critical question is,

 What simple practice can you bring to your routine that will get you started and keep you sharp?